MaxiKen/new/standardization_prompt.md

 ### Expanded Commentary

-**Mini-heading**
+**Meaning and Context**

 Original prose...

-**Mini-heading**
+**The Central Idea**

 Original prose...

-**Mini-heading**
+**Scholarly Interpretation**

 Original prose...

+**Theological Implication**

+Original prose...

+The actual headings must be determined by the content of the verse.

+Do not mechanically use the example headings above.

-Follow the actual conventions established by "new/007.md".
+Follow the conventions established by "new/007.md", while allowing the commentary structure to emerge naturally from each verse.

-Use the structure as a model, not as a template to mechanically fill with transformed source text.

 ---

-10. Every Verse Must Have Its Own Original Commentary
+9. Every Verse Must Have Its Own Original Commentary

 For each verse, independently determine:

 - what the verse actually says
-- what makes this verse distinctive
+- what makes it distinctive
 - what problem or question it addresses
-- what its major concepts are
+- its major concepts
-- what the initial scholarly material says
+- what the verified scholarly material establishes
-- what scholars disagree about
+- relevant scholarly disagreements
-- what evidence supports the interpretation
+- evidence supporting the interpretations
-- what other Qur'anic passages illuminate it
+- relevant Qur'anic passages
-- what verified hadith are relevant
+- relevant verified hadith
-- what historical context matters
+- relevant historical context
-- what theological implications arise
+- theological implications
-- what legal implications arise, if any
+- legal implications where applicable
-- what practical implications arise
+- practical implications
-- what examples would clarify the meaning
+- useful examples

-Then write a new commentary around those findings.
+Then construct a new commentary around those findings.

-Do not use a generic commentary structure for every verse.
+Do not use a rigid generic commentary structure for every verse.

-The headings and argument flow should emerge naturally from the actual verse.
+The headings, argument order, examples, evidence, and depth should reflect the actual subject of each verse.

 ---

-11. Evidence Must Be Substantial and Verified
+10. Evidence Must Be Verified

-The commentary should contain a lot of relevant evidence where the subject permits.
+Use substantial evidence where the subject permits.

-Do not rely excessively on unsupported statements.

-Use, where genuinely relevant:
+Relevant evidence may include:

 - Qur'anic cross-references
 - authentic or reliably established hadith